 VIEW SERVICEWhat Are Age Spots?
 Age spots are small, flat dark areas on your skin that can vary in size.
 They usually appear on parts of your body that are more exposed to the sun, such as your face, shoulders, hands, and arms.
 Age spots are also called sunspots or liver spots, although they have nothing to do with your liver....

-VIEW SERVICEAlopecia areata (hair loss) is an autoimmune skin disease that results in the loss of hair on the body.
+VIEW SERVICEWhat is Alopecia Areata and How Does it Cause Hair Loss?
+Alopecia areata is an autoimmune skin disease that results in the loss of hair on the body.
 The autoimmune process is characterized by the body’s own immune system attacking hair follicles.
-The three types of alopecia areata are: Alopecia areata – skin loses hair in round sections of varying size Alopecia areata totalis – complete loss of hair...
+The three types of alopecia areata are: Alopecia areata: Skin loses hair in round sections of varying size....

 VIEW SERVICEWhat is “athlete’s foot?”
 Athlete’s foot is a contagious, fungal infection caused by the same fungi as ringworm and jock itch.
 It gets its name because the infection often spreads in places like locker rooms, pools, and showers, but can impact anyone.